docker/labs-tape/README.md

 are tightly coupled together to provide a single link in the supply chain as well as a single point of distribution and access control for the whole application.

-Tape also checks the VCS provenance of manifests, so if any manifest files are checked in to Git, Tape will attest to what Git repository each file came from, all of the revision metadata, and whether it's been modified or not.
+Tape also checks the VCS provenance of manifests, so if any manifest files are checked in Git, Tape will attest to what Git repository each file came from, all of the revision metadata, and whether it's been modified or not.
 Additionally, Tape attests to all key steps that it performs, e.g. original image references it detects and manifest checksums.
 It stores the attestations using in-toto format in an OCI artifact.